jamesbuckett/ckad-questions/03-ckad-deployment.md

 </details>
 <br />

 #### 03-02.
+Expose Deployment Question
-In the previous question a Deployment called `my-deployment` was created.
-Allow network traffic to flow to this deployment from inside the cluster on `port 8080`.
+* In the previous question a Deployment called `my-deployment` was created.
+* Allow network traffic to flow to this deployment from inside the cluster on `port 8080`.

 <details class="faq box"><summary>Help</summary>
 <p>